Carlos Carrasco (baseball)

-Carlos Luis Carrasco (born March 21, 1987), nicknamed "Cookie", is a Venezuelan-American professional baseball pitcher for the New York Mets of Major League Baseball (MLB).
-He made his MLB debut with the Cleveland Indians in 2009.
+Carlos Luis Carrasco (born March 21, 1987), nicknamed "Cookie", is a Venezuelan-American professional baseball pitcher in the Atlanta Braves organization.
+He has previously played in Major League Baseball (MLB) for the Cleveland Indians / Guardians, New York Mets, and New York Yankees.
 Listed at 6 ft 4 in and 224 lb, he throws and bats right-handed.

 Early life

 Carrasco was born in 1987 in Barquisimeto, Venezuela.
 By age 10 he was playing baseball, initially as a third baseman.
 He was discovered by a baseball scout in Venezuela at age 16, and threw for Sal Agostinelli, international scouting director for the Philadelphia Phillies, demonstrating a 91 mph fastball.
 At a young age, Carrasco learned to throw left-handed, in addition to his natural right-handed delivery, but he does not consider himself ambidextrous.

 Career

 Philadelphia Phillies

 Carrasco was signed by the Phillies as an undrafted free agent on November 25, 2003.
-In 2006, Carrasco spent the entire season at the Single-A level with the Lakewood BlueClaws, compiling a 2.26 ERA in 159 1/3 innings pitched.
+In 2006, Carrasco spent the entire season at the Single-A level with the Lakewood BlueClaws, compiling a 2.26 earned run average (ERA) in 159 1/3 innings pitched.
 He split time in 2007 between the Single-A Clearwater Threshers and the Double-A Reading Phillies.
 Carrasco compiled a 2.84 ERA in 69 2/3 innings pitched at Clearwater and a 4.86 ERA in 70 1/3 innings pitched with Reading.
 Carrasco threw his first no-hitter on August 21, 2007.
 He was on the World roster of the 2006, 2007, and 2008 All-Star Futures Games.

 Entering the 2007 season, Carrasco was ranked as the top prospect in the Phillies organization and the 41st-best prospect in baseball.
 He was still ranked as the top prospect in the Phillies system entering 2008, and was listed as having the organization's best fastball and changeup.